0xShin0221/Frontend_ShopDAOGenerator_Chainlink2023/README.md

 ## Vercel Postgres setup

 1. Create a database by following [1.
 Create a Postgres database](https://vercel.com/docs/storage/vercel-postgres/quickstart#quickstart)
-2. Pull .env by `vercel env pull .env.local`
+2. Pull .env by `vercel env pull .env`.

+In Vercel's official, `vercel env pull .env.local` should be executed, but in Prisma `.env` is used.

 3. Create the tables by `npx prisma db push`

 # The following is the output produced by Next.js